 Set Default Grade

-You may have over 1000 students in a course each receiving a bonus for attending class before Spring Break.
+You may have over 1,000 students in a course, each receiving a bonus for attending class before Spring Break.
 Or you have entered all your grades for an assignment and want to enter 0s for the students who missed the assignment.
-To help with either scenario, you can set a default grade for all students at once.
-Enter all your grades, then set the default grade to 0, for example, to fill in the gaps without having to go through each missing grade.
-Note: Ensure you do not check the “overwrite grade” box, otherwise it’ll replace every grade with 0.
+To help with either scenario, you can simultaneously set a default grade for all students.
+Enter all your grades, then set the default grade to 0, for example, to fill in the gaps without going through each missing grade.
+Note: Ensure you do not check the “overwrite grade” box; otherwise, it’ll replace every grade with 0.

 Regarding “Treat Ungraded as 0”